 Defensible space is the buffer you create between a structure on your property and the grass, trees, shrubs, or other vegetation that surrounds it.

-For residents that live in Fire Zone 2 & 3, the City of Berkeley requires that you maintain 100 feet of defensible space from any structure, including from structures on adjacent properties - because wildfire does not stop at property lines.
+For residents that live in Fire Zone 2 & 3, areas that can stretch as far west as Colusa Avenue, the Alameda, Spruce Street and College Avenue, the City of Berkeley requires that you maintain 100 feet of defensible space from any structure, including from structures on adjacent properties - because wildfire does not stop at property lines.

 See Defensible Space in Action